Nynke van Zwol (1972) graduated from the Wackers Academy of Fine Art Amsterdam, The Netherlands, in 2015.

 Before studying Art, she graduated in Linguistics and has worked for several years as a clinical and forensic linguist.
 Language has always been an important factor in her life and work.

-Her fascination with ancient undeciphered scripts has led to the construction of her own asemic script that she uses to build pages from non-existing books.
+Her fascination with ancient undeciphered scripts has led to the construction of her own asemic script.
 Asemic writing is meaningless on purpose, but is universally recognizable as language and evokes a sense of wonder in the viewer: “What does it mean?”
 This wonder is exactly what the artist wants to achieve.

 Fine Art, Wackers Academy of Fine Art Amsterdam, 2015